GetMetaMap/metamap-android-sdk/docs/metamap_android_sdk.md

 Then sync your project with the gradle files.

-_**Note**_ The following dependencies will be automatically installed with Mati library.
+_**Note**_ The following dependencies will be automatically installed with Metamap library.
 The version numbers listed are subject to change:

     `androidx.appcompat:appcompat:1.3.1`
     `androidx.recyclerview:recyclerview:1.2.1`